misaelnieto/misaelnieto.github.io/content/posts/2026-07-20-from-jekyll-to-seite.md

 That *Archived* category is where things got unexpectedly productive.
 While the agent was already in there cataloging, I had it help me actually archive a bunch of repositories I had not touched in years — LFS plugins, an old Haroopad Flatpak, a PHP hook deploy tool, a Calculadora Gasolinazo Android app from 2013.
 Technical debt that had been sitting on my profile for over a decade, cleaned up in an afternoon.

-Real talk: writing those three pages by hand — `as-a-human`, `demos`, `as-a-teacher` — would have taken me months.
+Real talk: writing those three pages by hand — the personal section, `demos`, `as-a-teacher` — would have taken me months.
 Honestly, probably never.
-The emotional cost of the dog saga alone would have killed the project.
+The emotional cost alone would have killed the project.
 With the agent, each page took a couple of 15-minute rounds of me directing and correcting.
 That is the whole pitch of this post in one sentence.

 ### My résumé is a literal git commit graph